When We Fight, We Fight To Win

 In late 2012, Mr. Power obtained a jury verdict of $3.1 million for a 45-year-old Hispanic woman who was killed by a motor vehicle in an unwitnessed hit and run on Chicago's south side.
 Complicated forensic evidence developed by Mr. Power tied a school bus to the collision after the police department failed to charge anyone.
 The defendant's insurance company offered only $500,000 to settle.

-Mr. Power is a past President of the Illinois Trial Lawyers Association and current President of the Inner Circle of Advocates, which is a legal organization consisting of the best 100 plaintiff trial lawyers in the United States.
+Mr. Power is a past President of the Illinois Trial Lawyers Association and the Inner Circle of Advocates, which is a legal organization consisting of the best 100 plaintiff trial lawyers in the United States.
 In addition, he is a Fellow of the American College of Trial Lawyers and the International Academy of Trial Lawyers.
-He is the immediate past President of both ABOTA (Illinois Chapter) and the past President of the Celtic Legal Society.
+He is a past President of both ABOTA (Illinois Chapter) and the Celtic Legal Society.

 Mr. Power has been listed in the Harvard Law Graduates Naifeh and Smith book, The Best Lawyers in America, every year since 1987.
 The same publication named him the top personal injury lawyer in Illinois in 2014.
 The National Law Journal recognized him as one of the top ten litigators in the United States.
 Additionally, Joe has been repeatedly selected as one of the top lawyers by LawDragon, a group that selects the top 500 lawyers in the country, since inception and again in 2015.
 In 2019, he was named in a poll of his peers by the Leading Lawyers Network as the top plaintiff personal injury lawyer and the top consumer attorney in Illinois.